Surabaya: Name

 The event is sometimes interpreted as foretelling the Mongol invasion of Java, a major conflict between the forces of Kublai Khan, Mongol ruler of China, and those of Raden Wijaya's Majapahit on 31 May 1293, which is now considered the date of the city's founding.

 The two animals are now used as the city's symbol, with the two facing and circling each other, as depicted in a statue appropriately located near the entrance to the city zoo.

 Some people consider Jayabaya's prophecy as being about the great war between native Surabayan people and foreign invaders at the start of the war of independence in 1945.
 Another story tells of two heroes who fought each other to be the king of the city.
 The two heroes were named Sura and Baya.
 These folk etymologies, though embraced enthusiastically by its people and city leaders, are unverifiable.

-Surabaya was previously known as Soerajabaya, a name written using the van Ophuijsen spelling system, an older form of Indonesian orthography.
+Surabaya was previously known as Soerabaja, a name written using the van Ophuijsen spelling system, an older form of Indonesian orthography.

 History

 Early history

 The Kingdom of Janggala was one of the two Javanese kingdoms that were formed in 1045 when Airlangga abdicated the throne of the Kingdom of Kahuripan in favor of his two sons.
-The earliest historical record of Surabaya was in the 1225 book Zhu Fan Zhi written by Zhao Rugua, in which it was called Zhòng Jiā Lú (重迦庐).
+The earliest historical record of Surabaya was in the 1225 book Zhu Fan Zhi written by Zhao Rukuo, in which it was called Zhòng Jiā Lú (重迦庐).
 The name Janggala is derived from the Old Javanese name Hujung Galuh (lit.
 'Cape Diamond' or 'Cape Gemstone').
 Hujung Galuh was located on the estuary of Brantas River and today is part of modern Surabaya city and Sidoarjo Regency.

 By the 14th and 15th centuries, Surabaya was one of the Majapahit ports or coastal settlements, together with Tuban, Gresik, and Hujung Galuh (modern Sidoarjo).
 Ma Huan documented the early 15th-century visit of Zheng He's treasure ships in his 1433 book Yingya Shenglan.

 After travelling south for more than 20 li, the ship reached Sulumayi, whose foreign name is Surabaya.
 At the estuary, the outflowing water is fresh.